Portify/portify-api-docs/source/includes/reward_tiers/_delete.md

 }
 ```

-This endpoint retrieves a deletes a reward tier.
+This endpoint deletes a reward tier.

 ### URL Parameters